kushalbose92/GCN/README.md

 ## Usage

-For execution run the follwoing scripts
+For execution run the follwoing script
 ```
 sh run.sh
 ```